tggreene/integrant-repl-autoreload/README.md

 ## Usage

-Require in your dev namespace:
+Require in your dev (or user) namespace:

     (ns dev
       (:require [integrant.repl :as igr]